CortexIntelligentAutomation/docs/content/en/docs/2024.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server/prerequisites.md

 <br />
 The Flow Debugger also requires an X.509 SSL certificate to be installed on the Web Application Server.
 This can use the same certificate as {{% ctx %}} Gateway, however it must have the following properties:

-* Subject field must be in one of the following formats depending on whether a multi-domain or wildcard certificate is used:
-  * Multi-domain certificate - If using the [gobetween][] load balancer this should be specified as the FQDN of the load balancer server (e.g. `CN=load-balancer.domain.com`).
-If using a different load balancer this must be specified as the FQDN of one of the application servers (e.g. `CN=application-server.domain.com`)
-  * Wildcard certificate - wildcard format, pertaining to the domain of the Application Servers (e.g. `CN=*.domain.com`).
+* Subject field must be in a wildcard format, pertaining to the domain of the Application Servers (e.g. `CN=*.domain.com`).
 * Subject alternative names must include any additional host names that should be able to be used to access the API Gateway Service.
-Additionally if using a multi-domain certificate:
-  * The FQDN, NetBIOS Name and IP address of the web application server and all application servers must be added.
 * Certificate file must be in a .PFX file format, with a known password.
 * Certificate file must contain the full chain of certificates.
 * Certificate file must include the private key.